 Lonnie also appreciates that the device electronically transmits his session performance data to Restorative Therapies, where a proactive patient service representative monitors results and contacts him with feedback.

-With his newfound strength and functionality, Lonnie started aiming for another goal: Competitive archery.
+With his newfound strength and functionality, Lonnie started aiming for another goal: competitive archery.

 It’s clear that the sky is the limit for Lonnie.